 13. Save on School Sports & Activities

-So, you have a daughter who wants to play softball and soccer, another daughter who wants to join the school band, and a son who wants to play hockey and baseball.
+You have a daughter who wants to play softball and soccer, another daughter who wants to join the school band, and a son who wants to play hockey and baseball.
 You’re looking at a potential investment of $10,000 or more in fees, instruments, and equipment for this year alone.
 But don’t start hyperventilating just yet.
 There are plenty of ways to save money on extracurricular activities for your kids.

 First, think about limiting your children to one after-school activity apiece.
 By limiting their choices, you give them the opportunity to focus on what they’re most interested in.
 This also forces them to make a choice, and when they take ownership of this choice, they’ll likely feel more dedicated to what they’re doing and really put their heart into it.
 Sticking to one activity will also help you avoid having an overscheduled child and give them more time for academics, family time, and friends.